mazum/wordpress-docker-demo/README.md

-# Creating a Wordpress App using Demo
+# Creating a Wordpress App using Docker